This section outlines the democratic processes available for the public and Council.

 - Environment, Economy and Community

 Ko te Kawanatanga a iwi

 Democratic Process provides the people of Porirua City with the opportunity to make decisions about local issues through their elected representatives and enables the Mayor and Councillors to perform their tasks with adequate support services.
-It provides for the representation of residents and ratepayers, primarily by the election and support of the Mayor and thirteen Councillors and also through administering elections for Porirua representations on the Porirua Licensing Trust, the Greater Wellington (Regional Council), and the Capital Coast District Health Board.
+It provides for the representation of residents and ratepayers, primarily by the election and support of the Mayor and Councillors and also through administering elections for Porirua representations on the Porirua Licensing Trust, the Greater Wellington (Regional Council), and the Capital Coast District Health Board.

 Culture and Recreation

 Cultural and recreational facilities play an important part in enriching our lifestyles and making our City a unique place in which to live.
 Recreation covers the provision and maintenance of sports fields, courts, playgrounds, indoor facilities, and an extensive recreation programme.
 It also includes beach management, the development and maintenance of parks and reserves, landscaping throughout the City, and the provision of burial and cremation facilities.

 Community Services includes the Porirua Library, which has comprehensive genealogy, Maori, South Pacific and local history sections, as well as a wide range of items for loan.
 It also includes the Pataka Museum of Arts and Cultures which houses the Councils arts and heritage collection and the Melody Farm music collection.
 This section also includes Sister Cities, cultural festivals and events, Creative Communities grants and Christmas activities.